-• As a group, pick one solution to propose back to the group.
+- As a group, pick one solution to propose back to the group.
 Who legislates over it?
-What level of government is

-• How would you frame the issue and the solution you are proposing as a group to someone who might not be
+What level of government is responsible?
+What office/ministry oversees the issue? - How would you frame the issue and the solution you are proposing as a group to someone who might not be sympathetic to either?

-• How can this solution be implemented?
+- How can this solution be implemented?
 What are the possible challenges?
-What is the intended outcome?
+What is the intended outcome? - How would you plan to get feedback about the proposed solution?
+Who would you involve?